SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 * promoting investment in clean energy research and technology, here we include development assistance (phrase 1)
 * promoting investment in energy infrastructure (phrase 2).

 Here, "clean" is interpreted to include also low-carbon due to the specific mention of cleaner fossil fuel technologies in the target.
+All phrases also include `energy transition$` as this term incorporates many of the aspects around modernised and cleaner energy supplies/infrastructure/tech.

 This target consists of 2 phrases.

 ##### Phrase 1